timothykeating/TK_kickstarter_analysis/Written_Report_Template.md

 ## Overview of Project

 ### Purpose
-The purpose of this analysis is to provide Louise with analysis of previous Kickstarter campaigns so that she may be able to craft her campaign for success.
+The purpose of this analysis is to provide Louise with an analysis of previous Kickstarter campaigns so that she may be able to craft her campaign for success.
 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date